-This information is applicable for small, unintentional ingestions only.
-If the child ingested more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount ingested, call your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
+This information applies to children who have unintentionally swallowed a small amount.
+If the child swallowed more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount swallowed, call your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
 The call is free and confidential.

-Toxicity Level: Minimally toxic in small amounts such as a taste or a lick.
+- Toxicity Level: Minimally toxic in small amounts such as a taste or a lick.

-Also Known As: Coppertone, Hawaiian Tropic, Banana Boat, Ocean Potion, Neutrogena, Bain de Soleil, NO-AD, Baby Blanket, Blue Lizard and others
+- Also Known As: Coppertone, Hawaiian Tropic, Banana Boat, Ocean Potion, Neutrogena, Bain de Soleil, NO-AD, Baby Blanket, Blue Lizard and others

-What It Is: Sunscreen/sunblock contain a combination of chemical and/or physical sunscreens to protect the skin from UV rays.
+- What It Is: Sunscreen/sunblock contain a combination of chemical and/or physical sunscreens to protect the skin from UV rays.

-Toxicity: Both the chemical and physical sunscreen ingredients are minimally toxic and are considered to be mild irritants to the stomach or intestines.
+- Toxicity: Both the chemical and physical sunscreen ingredients are minimally toxic and are considered to be mild irritants to the stomach or intestines.

-Possible Symptoms of Overdose/Poisoning: Mild stomach upset that may result in an episode of vomiting or loose stools.
+- Possible Symptoms of Overdose/Poisoning: Mild stomach upset that may result in an episode of vomiting or loose stools.

-You should be concerned if your child experiences these symptoms: persistent/continued vomiting or diarrhea.
+NOTE: You should be concerned if your child experiences these symptoms: persistent/continued vomiting or diarrhea.
 Call your local Poison Center right away at 1-800-222-1222.

-What You Should Do: If your child is not having any symptoms, give a few sips of water and observe for the symptoms described above.
+- What You Should Do: If your child is not having any symptoms, give a few sips of water and observe for the symptoms described above.
 If your child is having any symptoms, call 1-800-222-1222.

-If your child has gotten this substance in their eyes, please view our Eye Exposure information.
+NOTE: If your child has gotten this substance in their eyes, please view our Eye Exposure information.